Literary Montgomery, Alabama

 To read about and arrange a trip to the Dexter Parsonage Museum, click here: Dexter Parsonage Museum.
 According to this website, “The nine-room clapboard Parsonage, built in 1912, has been restored to its appearance when Dr. King and his family lived there.
 Much of the furniture presently in the living room, dining room, bedroom and study was actually used by Dr. King.”
 More detailed information is available at dexterkingmemorial.org.

-The elegant Fitzgerald Museum in Montgomery was a brief home of the Fitzgerald family.
+The Fitzgerald Museum, an elegant fixture in Montgomery, was a brief home of the Fitzgerald family.
 You can read about it before you visit at TheFitzgeraldMuseum.org.

 F. Scott Fitzgerald was a symbol of his heyday — the 1920s.
 He lived in several states, as well as Europe, so the Author Adventures site includes his residences in North Carolina, Kentucky, New Jersey, and Minnesota, as well.